MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/mpsd/concepts/live-mpsd-details.md

 Setting a maximum size for a session can cause an open slot to appear as full during certain disconnect scenarios.
 For example, if a player becomes disconnected as a result of a network or power failure, the delay is not immediately reflected in the session.
-The member is set to inactive using the disconnect detection feature described in [MPSD Change Notification Handling and Disconnect Detection](mpsd-overview.md).
+The member is set to inactive using the disconnect detection feature; see the section [MPSD Change Notification Handling and Disconnect Detection](../live-mpsd-overview.md#mpsd-change-notification-handling-and-disconnect-detection) in the article "Multiplayer Session Directory overview".

 In comparison, a peer mesh that uses a heartbeat to detect a disconnection is often aware of a disconnect within two to three seconds and can open up the player slot immediately.
 However, the arbiter cannot remove other members.